ARCHIVES

 Shortened deformation, adhesion degenerated skeleton.

-It seems that the longer the goldfish in a strange shape far from the original figure, the shorter the life expectancy.
+It seems that the longer the fish in a different shape far from its original shape, the shorter the life span.

-At first, I was attracted to the cuteness of the appearance and the luster of its color.
+At first, I was attracted to the cuteness of its appearance and the lusterness of its color.

-When you look at the lovely figure floating in the water comfortably, you feel somewhat soft.
+When you look at the lovely figure floating in the water pleasantly, you feel somewhat soft.

 A symbol of happiness.